jython/book/chapter14.rst

 perform when the upper limit of database connections is hit.

-While Django does not natively support database connection pools with CPython, you can enable them in the Postgresql driver for Django on Jython.
+While Django does not natively support database connection pools with CPython, you can enable them in the PostgreSQL driver for Django on Jython.
 Creating a connection pool that is visible to Django/Jython is a two step process in Glassfish.
 First, we'll need to create a JDBC connection pool, then we'll need to bind a JNDI name to that pool.
 In a JavaEE container, JNDI - the Java Naming